• Skip to primary navigation

 Instructions

-• Warm up the tortillas in a microwave for 8-10 seconds.
+• Warm up the tortilla wraps in the microwave or in a skillet for 10 seconds.

 • Layer the sliced cucumber, tomato, avocado, bell pepper, and carrot.